iljapanic/gulp-boiler/README.md

 ## Development

 I use the boilerplate for personal projects.
-The code is far from eloquent, but it gets the job done.
-Maybe others find a use for it as well.
+The code is far from eloquent, but it gets the job done and I am glad if others find a use for it as well.

 Feedback and pull request with improvements are welcomed.